cycle/docs/docs/en/advanced/chained-repository.md

 # Chained Repository
-The Cycle default Repository implementation provides the ability to be easily cloned without affecting the base query for the original instance.
+The Cycle ORM default Repository implementation provides the ability to be easily cloned without affecting the base query for the original instance.

 ## Custom Scopes
 To implement the ability to create a custom query scope you must implement a method to clone the repository and customize the base select query:

 ```php
 class UserRepository extends \Cycle\ORM\Select\Repository